nagasudhirpulla/taming_python/blog/skills/basic_printing_in_python.md

 #### Run this in Visual Studio Code
 * Create a folder in your PC
-* Open the folder in Visual Studio Code using menu _File->Open Folder_
+* Open this folder in Visual Studio Code using menu _File->Open Folder_
 * Open _File Explorer_
 * Create a python file by any name, say ```hello.py``` and write the following
 ```python